 Being that it was extremely difficult to break into the literary world for an African American woman, she would often sell her books door to door.
 Although she isn’t spoken of today and is lesser known, she was noted as being one of the most prolific African American writers of her time.

-Pauline also wrote for the publication called Voice of the Negro for one year (1904-1905).
+In either case, Pauline also wrote for the publication called Voice of the Negro for one year (1904-1905).
 She was also a founding member of the Boston Literary and Historical Association.

 Of One Blood